aljoxo/Arisen/README.md

  - For alternate start mods, Apotheosis uses [Skyrim Unbound](https://www.nexusmods.com/skyrimspecialedition/mods/27962).
     - In order to start chargen hit **Enter** as soon as you load in
         - If your character seems to be frozen during RaceMenu, just swap race or gender and swap back, it should unfreeze them.
 This is an issue with DAR Cacheing.
-    - Once you are finished with chargen, feel free to open up the **Skyrim Unbound** MCM menu and customize your Standing Stone, whether or not you're a vampire, equipment, spells, and starting location.
+    - Once you are finished with chargen, feel free to open up the **Skyrim Unbound** MCM menu and customize your Standing Stone, whether or not you're a vampire/werewolf, equipment, spells, and starting location.
         - You may also want to choose whether or not your character is the Dragonborn; and if they are not, whether or not they are able to use shouts.
      - Once you are finished choosing your options for the Alternate Start you desire, hit **Enter** again and choose **Continue**.
  - Read over the Control map.